 The category of Physical Sciences includes the fields of Astronomy, Astrophysics, Chemistry, Mathematics, Physics, all branches of Engineering and related sciences.

-Application is open to candidates in the fourth year of their doctoral candidature in Universities in the State of Victoria at the time of application, and who are members of the Royal Society of Victoria.
-Candidates who have submitted their thesis are ineligible.
+Applications are open to candidates enrolled in the final year of their doctoral candidature at universities in the State of Victoria at the time of application, and who are members of the Royal Society of Victoria.
+Candidates who have submitted, or will submit their final thesis before 31 May 2023 are ineligible.

 Candidates should nominate themselves.